awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/transcribe/README.md

 Amazon Transcribe makes it easy for developers to add speech to text capabilities to their applications.

-This is a workspace where you can find the followingAWS SDK for JavaScript v3 Transcribe examples.
+This is a workspace where you can find the following AWS SDK for JavaScript v3 Transcribe examples.